cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 ~~~

 Tag 105 ('i') defines the "ijoin" unpacking function, which is exactly
-like that of tag 106, except that the left hand side and right hand
+like that of tag 106, except that the left-hand side and right-hand
 side are interchanged ('i').

 A packed form of the first example using inverted references and the ijoin tag could be: